 Kabore faces stiff opposition from former finance minister and 2015 runner-up Zephirin Diabre as well as Eddie Komboigo, head of Blaise Campaore's party.
 Campaore was president for 27 years until a 2014 revolution.

 Komboigo on Sunday joined Diabre in claiming the vote had been marred by fraud.
 Both vowed to challenge the results by filing a formal complaint on Monday.
 They have not provided evidence for their claims.

 Analysts expect a tight race that could go to a second round if no candidate wins more than 50% of the vote.

-Provisional results from the first round are expected by the middle of the week.
+Some early figures could be announced late on Sunday, but overall provisional results from the first round are expected by the middle of the week.